mehdihadeli/go-food-delivery-microservices/readme.md

 ## Project Layout and Structure

-Each microservices are based on these projects structure:
+Each microservices are based on these project structures:

 - [Standard Go Project Layout](https://github.com/golang-standards/project-layout)